 Plot layouts are in accordance with FHM (Fig. 1).
-There are 12 plot pairs.
-5 pairs have a pre-commercial thinning, 4 pairs have a full biomass removal and 3 pairs are left as controls.
-Each pair of plots is composed of a symptomatic plot (slope >10%) and an asymptomatic plot (slope <10%).
+There are 12 plot pairs (5 pairs will have a pre-commercial thinning, 4 pairs will have a full biomass removal and 3 pairs will be left as controls).
+Each pair of plots is composed of a symptomatic plot (slope >10%) and an asymptomatic plot.